warry-byte/UdacityNanodegreeSelfDriving-CarND-AdvancedLaneLines-P2/P2_writeup_aantoun.md

 You're reading it!

+### List of files
+#### Detection pipeline
+- detection_pipeline.py: entry point of the project.
+Contains the whole pipeline to process images and eventually find lane lines polynomials.

+#### Utility files
+- camera.py: contains camera information and calibration methods.
+- image_utilities.py: warping methods
+- image_channel.py: Abstract parent class for all image channels (colors, gradients).
+It contains all the logic to handle channels thresholding and the user interface on the form of OpenCV trackbars for min and max thresholds.

+Related files:
+- color_utilities.py: contains color channel classes and methods to get all colors (H, S, V, L, and R G B).
+- edge_detection_utilities.py: contains class FilterParameter (inherits from ImageChannel), and child classes Sobel- (Sobel gradients, etc)

+- lane_line_utilities.py: contains all the processing to find the line polynomials

+#### Test files
+- test_color_utilities.py: Allows to use color and sobel classes to combine the different colors together.

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.